MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/insert-update-delete-and-select-operations-on-oracle-tables-and-views.md

 ---
+description: "Learn more about: Insert, Update, Delete, and Select operations on Oracle tables and views"
 title: "Insert, Update, Delete, and Select operations on Oracle tables and views | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"